jevgenik/manuals/source/files/software/kubernetes.rst

   logical grouping of resources in a cluster

-* `Secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_ - a secret is an object that contains sensitive information such as passwords, API keys, and certificates.
+* `Secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_ - a secret is an object that contains sensitive information such as passwords, API keys, and certificates

+* `ConfigMap <https://kubernetes.io/docs/concepts/configuration/configmap/>`_ - a configmap is an object that contains configuration information for an application

 Kubectl
 =======
 Kubectl is a command-line tool for controlling the Kubernetes cluster.
 It allows you to manage your cluster and applications through the Kubernetes API.

 * `Kubectl Documentation <https://kubernetes.io/docs/reference/kubectl/>`_